antoinebaron/antoinebaron/README.md

 ## Hey! 👋
 I'm Antoine, I code all kind of stuff.
-What's my favorite ? designing bots working for me.
+My favorite ? designing bots to work for me.

 ## Skills
 - 👨‍💻 PHP, JavaScript